Loading...

 Stay Hydrated

-Drink plenty of water throughout the meal, which can help in digestion and stabilizing blood sugar.
+Drink plenty of water throughout your meal to help with digestion and metabolism.

 healthspan-mbl